gregpalmr/alluxio-on-emr/README.md

      alluxio fsadmin report

 ## Step 11.
-Create a test Hive table pointing to the Alluxio virtual file system
+Create a test Hive table pointing to the Alluxio virtual file system end-point

 If you have existing Hive table definitions in your Hive or Glue metastore, then you will have to modify your Hive table definitions to switch to a location URI that references the Alluxio end-point.
 For tables that are already defined, alter the location with a command like this:

      hive> ALTER TABLE <my table> SET LOCATION "alluxio://<emr master node ip address>:19994/user/hive/warehouse/<my table dir>";

-To simulate this, create a Hive table that points to the Alluxio (S3) data set.
+To simulate this, create a Hive table that points to the Alluxio virtual file system.
 After downloading the hive SQL script, you will notice that it does not point to HDFS or S3 directly, instead it references the Alluxio virtual file system like this:

      CREATE EXTERNAL TABLE IF NOT EXISTS store_sales ( ...